Friends of the Wild Flower Garden

 1937: A year of adequate moisture.
 Martha sets out close to 1000 new plants to replace those lost to drought, and a large clump of rare Ram’s-head Lady’s-Slipper (Cypripedium arietinum), transplanted by Martha in 1936, bloomed beautifully.
 She states the need for an adequate fence for the garden as the old one is run down.

-1938: A new fence is installed around the Garden.
+1938: A new fence is installed around part of the Garden by a WPA crew (Details).
 Large groups of school children are bused in from the public schools.
 She requests that the Garden should remain open at least until Oct.
 15th, so visitors can enjoy the fall blooms and foliage.
 Up to now, the Garden has always closed on September 30th.

-1939: Martha mentions that restoration work was done on The Great Medicine Spring, just outside the Garden, and that a spring has been tapped in the Woodland Garden on the west shore of the large open pool in the wetland and that it supplies a good flow of water.
-(Fig. 2) (Note: Over the years this pool would fill with silt.
-See 1947 and '48 for more detail.)
+1939: Martha mentions that restoration work was done on The Great Medicine Spring, just outside the Garden, and that a spring has been tapped in the Woodland Garden on the west shore of the open pool in the wetland and that it supplies a good flow of water.
+(Note: Over the years this pool at the north end of the Garden would fill with silt.
+It was renovated in 1992 but has silted in again.
 For the first time, the Garden closing date is extended to Oct.
 15th.

 1940: Martha reports that six varieties of Lady’s-slipper bloomed in the Garden, The oldest tree in the Garden, a giant white oak named "Monarch", estimated to be 700 years old, was removed as it had become a hazard.